Last updated on April 7th, 2023 at 07:28 am

 If you like your shoes a bit softer, have a look at the Instinct VS-R. It’s almost identical to the VS, with the exception of a softer Vibram XS Grip 2 outsole.

 BEST FOR GYM

 Are you spending most of your time in the gym?
-If the majority of your climbing involves smearing up gym volumes or hanging from spicy 45° walls, then you should consider a softer shoe that is able to adapt varying angles of indoor walls.
+If the majority of your climbing involves smearing up gym volumes or hanging from spicy 45° walls, then you should consider a softer shoe that is able to adapt to varying angles of indoor walls.

-The Veloce is a perfect example of such a shoe, and one that has quickly become my go-to training shoe when running laps at the climbing gym.
+The Veloce is a perfect example of such a shoe and one that has quickly become my go-to training shoe when running laps at the climbing gym.
 Okay, so this shoe is technically billed as an indoor shoe for beginners – but in all honesty – even the most seasoned veteran will appreciate what the Veloce brings to the table.

 The first thing you need to know is that the Veloce is unbelievably soft.
 And mean, seriously soft, it almost feels like climbing in a pair of sticky rubber socks.
 They are also ridiculously comfortable too thanks to what Scarpa calls a ‘relaxed performance fit’ reducing that toe-crushing feeling on your pinky toes.

-I am a big advocate of this shoe, although like everything, it doesn’t come without its drawbacks.
+I am a big advocate of this shoe, although, like everything, it doesn’t come without its drawbacks.
 For starters, the shoe’s edging ability has taken a hit as a result of the soft construction.
 There is very little support on very tiny edges, especially on the outside edge.
 I find the PAF heel a bit unreliable for heel hooking, especially when pulling hard.

-BEST FOR OUTDOORS
+BEST FOR OUTDOOR